Hutton Rudby

 Living in Hutton Rudby

-Enjoy peaceful and scenic walks along the banks of the river and across open countryside, with bridle paths and stunning views of the Cleveland Hills.
+Enjoy peaceful and scenic walks along the banks of the river and across open countryside, where there are also bridle paths and stunning views of the Cleveland Hills.
+A walk around the village is also lovely.

-- Shopping & Amenities: The Spar convenience store stocks essentials and has parking, a post office and petrol station.
-The village also has a doctors’ surgery (repeat prescriptions), a hairdresser and a beauty salon.
+• Shopping & Amenities: : Spar convenience store stocks a wide range of essentials and has parking, a post office and petrol station.
+The village also has a doctors’ surgery, where you can collect repeat prescriptions, a hairdressers’ and a beauty salon.

-- Community Events: At the heart of Hutton Rudby are annual music events, a firework display and a summer fete held on the village green.
+• Community Events: These are at the heart of Hutton Rudby and include annual music events, a firework display and a summer fete, held on the village green.

 The Village Hall hosts various clubs and events including Bridge, fitness, yoga, dancing, Pilates, pre-school music and toddler groups.
 Available for hire, this well-equipped hall has several rooms (one with a stage) and even a grand piano.
 Hutton Rudby Arts organises quality events here, from live concerts to drama.

-Activities: Sports enthusiasts can join badminton, tennis, cricket, bowls and fly-fishing clubs, plus use the football pitch and small bike track.
-There’s also a dramatic society and history society.
+Activities: For sports enthusiasts there are badminton, tennis, cricket, bowls and fly fishing clubs along with a football pitch and small bike track.
+There is also a dramatic society and history society.

-- Education: Hutton Rudby Primary School – a small, well-regarded primary school and nursery.
-Secondary & sixth-form in Stokesley and a co-educational private day school in Yarm are nearby.
+• Education: Hutton Rudby Primary School – a small, well regarded primary school and nursery, offers early years’ education.
+In addition, there is a secondary and sixth form school in Stokesley and a co-educational private day school in Yarm.

-- Transport Links: Regular buses to Stokesley and Northallerton.
-Proximity to the A19 provides convenient road access to Northallerton and Darlington, with superb rail services to Edinburgh, Newcastle, York and London King’s Cross.
+• Transport Links: Regular bus services to Stokesley and Northallerton.
+The village’s proximately to the A19 provides convenient road access to larger towns, such as Northallerton and Darlington, with their superb rail services to Edinburgh, Newcastle, York and London Kings Cross.

-International Airports: Teesside International (10.9 mi); Newcastle; Leeds Bradford.
+International Airports: Teesside International (10.9 miles); Newcastle; Leeds Bradford.

 For more information: rudbyparishcouncil.org.uk/links.php & Facebook page ‘Hutton Rudby Appreciation Society.’